bethwilliamson/ImageToSound/README.md

 # Image To Sound

-_This project is a collaboration between a difital artist and software developer._
+_This project is a collaboration between a digital artist and software developer._

 <img align="left" src="img/ImageToSoundLogo2.png">
 <br/>